 History, financials, competitors, and CEO information is often requested in this assignment.
 Many times, this information can be found on the company's website.
 However, this assignment often requests that you cite from many different sources.
 Let me suggest that you use the following as well:

 Start here.
 Search by company name and obtain its profile.
-There are links to competitor lists, industry challenges, historical financials and even salary information for key employees.
-Hoover's is used with business students but also job seekers.
+There are links to competitor lists, "First Research" industry reports, historical financials and even salary information for key employees.

 Morningstar Investment Research Center

 If you want financials or analysis, this is the database for you.
 Searchable by company name or ticker symbol.
 Look for the tab, "stock analysis" in your company's profile.
 You will appreciate the bulleted lists of bull and bear analysis points.

 How to find recent articles about your company:

 In "telling your company's story", you should include recent events as well.
 Companies will issue press releases all the time, but don't rely just on what you find through "Googling".
 To have a more balanced view of your company, obtain articles that have been published by a magazine, newspaper or journal.
 These articles are often more credible because they go through an editorial process.
 I suggest seeing what the Wall Street Journal, THE daily financial newspaper, has on your company.
 I would also try Business Source Complete for sources.
 This a HUGE database that has articles from magazines, but also SWOTs for many large public companies.

 This is easy.
 Find the company's website and look for a link to either "Investor Information", "Investor Relations" or "About Us".
 These seem to be the most common links on company websites to places where they will keep the annual reports for the company.
 Not sure if you have it?
 Mergent Intellect, Morningstar Investment Research Center and Yahoo Finance will offer links to the "official" websites of the companies.